UC Elsevier Questions Answered

 We've put together a list of the questions we're asked most frequently when visiting campuses and talking with researchers and students.

-The University of California's Digital Library hasn’t renewed its 2019 contract, and we implemented the cancellation on 10 July.
+The University of California's Digital Library hasn’t renewed its 2019 contract, and we implemented its cancellation request on 10 July.
 University of California researchers will still be able to access a sub-set of historical Elsevier journal articles on ScienceDirect.
-However, University of California campuses won’t be able to access new articles dated from 1 January 2019 onwards.
+However, University of California campuses won’t be able to access new articles dated from 1 January 2019 onwards due to the cancellation request.

 That covers about 435,000 subscription articles a year in 2,500 journals, including Cell and The Lancet.